Skip to content

 Hero image with the OpenAI logo

-It's a really interesting approach, and I feel that reasoning models have already demonstrated that they're the next leap forward for LLMs.
-In addition to o1 and o3-mini, there's now DeepSeek-R1.
-It's only a matter of time before other AI companies create their own similar models.
-For now, though, let's focus on OpenAI's reasoning models.
+It's a really interesting approach, and reasoning models have already demonstrated that they're the next leap forward for LLMs.
+They consistently outperform similar non-reasoning models across every benchmark, and most AI companies now have a reasoning model.

-OpenAI o1 and o3 are two series of reasoning models from OpenAI. (o2 doesn't exist because of potential trademark issues.)
+OpenAI o3 and o4 are two series of reasoning models from OpenAI.
+We've already had o1, and o2 doesn't exist because of potential trademark issues

-While these model families are similar to other OpenAI models, like GPT-4o, in many respects—and still use the major underlying technologies like transformers and a neural network—the o1 and o3 models are significantly better at working through complex tasks and harder problems that require logical reasoning.
+While these model families are similar to other OpenAI models, like GPT-4o, in many respects—and still use the major underlying technologies like transformers and a neural network—the o-series models are significantly better at working through complex tasks and harder problems that require logical reasoning.

 That's why Open AI said it was "resetting the counter back to 1" rather than releasing o1 as GPT-5.
-(And yes, the weird letter casing and hyphenation of all this drives me mad, too.)
+(And yes, the weird letter casing and hyphenation of all this drives me mad, too.
+I've complained about it for years, and it's only getting worse.)

-These reasoning models aren't meant as a replacement for GPT-4o and GPT-4o mini: they offer a different price-to-performance tradeoff that makes sense for more advanced tasks.
+These reasoning models aren't meant as a replacement for any of the GPT models: they offer a different price-to-performance tradeoff that makes sense for more advanced tasks.
 Let's dig into what that looks like.

-How do reasoning models like OpenAI o1 and o3 work?
+How do reasoning models like OpenAI o3 and o4 work?

 According to OpenAI, its reasoning models were trained to "think" through problems before responding.
 In effect, this means they integrate a prompt engineering technique called Chain of Thought reasoning (CoT) directly into the model.